pink-junkjard/hyperfiddle/README.md

   (browser/request app-value (:route state) {:display-mode :xray}))
 ```

-Pages compose by composing their data dependencies therein (like an iframe), and are thus a scalable model for building UIs.
+Pages compose by composing their data dependencies therein (like an iframe).
+The page abstraction is sufficient to implement composite widgets like select options, which are themselves a page with a query and form.
+You can further compose things like a complicated grid, a master-detail picker.

+Pages with links between are thus a scalable model for building UIs.
 Hypercrud Browser is HATEOAS.

 ![](http://i.imgur.com/4mKpHhw.png)